xiaoli-dong/bioinfo_notebook/nanopore_data_analysis.md

-# Nanopore reads metagenome assembly
+# Nanopore metagenome reads analysis
 Here, I am sharing some of the step by step procedures I used in my past project procedures

 ### Create various plots for long read sequencing data